syncromatics/Syncromatics.Clients.Metro/README.md

 ## Building

-This library is built using cake and a Docker image.
+This library is built using Cake.
 To build and test:

 If running on windows